Liathach

-Liathach (the hoary place); pronounced /gd/) is a mountain in the Torridon Hills, in the Northwest Highlands of Scotland.
+Liathach (the hoary place); pronounced /gd/) (Liaghaich /gd/ in the local Torridon Gaelic dialect) is a mountain in the Torridon Hills, in the Northwest Highlands of Scotland.
 It stands between Loch Torridon and the neighbouring mountain Beinn Eighe.
 The mountain is a ridge running east–west, with several peaks, and its upper half is made up of many steep rocky terraces.
 The highest peak is the Munro of Spidean a' Choire Lèith ('peak of the grey corrie') at 1055 m high.
 The other Munro peak is Mullach an Rathain at 1024 m high.